Vinelab/node-promise-cache/README.md

 - Running specs: `npm run-script spec`
 - Running tests:
     - Make sure to have a Redis instance running if you're using the default store. i.e. `docker run -d -p 6379:6379 redis`
+    - if configuration is needed set it up in `test/config.coffee`
     - `npm run-script test`